Three review 2023: our honest verdict on the mobile network

 Overall rating

-SIM Sherpa rates Three as a very good network
+SIM Sherpa rates Three as an excellent network

-Their 5G is universally being recognised as the fastest in the UK by independent speed testers and their 4G and 3G backups have always been in the top half for speeds, though coverage is still a little behind.
+Their 5G is being recognised as the fastest in the UK by independent speed testers too.
+4G speeds are second only to EE.
+And Three have our joint-favourite WiFi calling technology in place too.

 The 3 best bits